magicDGS/ReadTools/README.md

 # ReadTools

-Tools for sequencing data (BAM and FASTQ files)
+Tools for sequencing reads data sources (SAM/BAM/CRAM/FASTQ files)

 ---

-The tools contained in this software are develop for working with FASTQ and BAM files (no mapped, although some of the tools will work with them) for different pre-processing of the data.
-The aim is to provide a set of tools for trimming, barcoding and quality-related pipelines, but not adaptor removal or barcode identification from scratch.
+Tools contained in this software are develop for work with different sources of reads data, in different formats.
+The aim is to provide a set of tools for:

+- Pre-processing raw reads from any kind of sources (SAM/BAM/CRAM/FASTQ), as trimming and sample-barcode assignation.
+- Standardize read sources to follow the [SAM specs](http://samtools.github.io/hts-specs/), as fixing quality encoding or barcode tags.

 ---

-### Download release
+### Download

-[Releases](https://github.com/magicDGS/ReadTools/releases) for the software could be downloaded as a jar file.
-You could use that jar file without installing from source, although some developmental changes could be still not included in the jar file.
+Packaged jar files could be found in [Releases](https://github.com/magicDGS/ReadTools/releases).
+For install from source, see bellow.

 ---